In one unaired clip from Big Brother: All-Stars circulating on Twitter, Dani Briones can be heard chatting about Ian’s “rocking.”

 Ian replied, “It’s unique, but it’s a good thing … It’s just a different ability.”

-While CBS has yet to publicly respond to the situation (Us Weekly reached out for comment), there has been outrage on social media, with fans accusing Nicole, Dani, Christmas and Memphis of bullying Ian.
+While CBS has yet to publicly respond to the situation (Us Weekly reached out for comment), there has been outrage on social media.
 Kaysar is among the alums who have taken to social media to defend him.

 “Thank you for posting this,” he replied after season 21 star Kat Dunn shared a list of “strengths that come with Autism” via Twitter.
 “People on the spectrum are some of the best our society has to offer.
 I’m mortified by the actions of these Big Brother houseguests.
 Before leaving I reminded Ian to never let anyone laugh at him.
 Ever.
 Period. #BB22.”